bscse2001/live_session_demo/README.md

-# Forking this repo
-- Fork this repository from github and create a forked repository for your own.
+# Forking this repo- Fork this repository from github and create a forked repository for your own.
   - Click the fork button at the top right of this site
   - Select the owner for the forked repository
   - Optional: If you want to change the forked repository name if can change it as well